 - Paint sprayer if available (or brush and roller)

-- Body filler such as Bondo or wood filler
+- Wood filler such as Famowood or body filler like Bondo

 - Sheet metal or metal mesh (make sure it’s magnetic)